anyLogistix

 In the previous phase we imported the scenario and examined the statistics with the data gathered by the Simulation experiment.
 In this phase we will set up and run the variation experiment to define the optimal parameters of the Inventory policy.

-2. Leave the experiment's default start and end dates.
+- In the settings area leave the experiment's default start and end dates.

 We need replications since demand of the Boston customer is set to a probability distribution.
 The model will have stochastic behavior resulting in a less representative experiment run.
 To improve representability we will enable replications, which will result in conducting several runs per each iteration.
 Keep in mind that replications require more time to complete the experiment.